Eligibility and Application for the LEO Program

 Once we receive your application materials, you can be admitted one of two ways:

 - LEO Admissions Committee Review: A Committee focused on the criteria that makes successful LEO Fellows decides whether to admit applicants as LEO Fellows based upon a holistic review of applicants’ academic records, LSAT scores and LEO application materials.
 Appropriate supportive documentation such as tax returns, medical records, or school records may be submitted with the request for LEO consideration.
 Additional information may be requested.

 - General Admissions Committee Review: Even if it is determined that a student does not qualify for admission by the LEO Admissions Committee, that student may still be admitted through the general admissions process in accordance with Admissions Committee guidelines and standards.

-During the first year, LEO Fellows will participate in a one-credit course, Introduction to Legal Analysis and Methods that will continue from the summer program into the fall semester.
-Fellows selected for this program will be enrolled on a full-time basis with a reduced load for at least the first year of study.
-In subsequent semesters, Seton Hall Law will continue to provide other opportunities to hone skills to succeed in law school and pass the bar exam.
+During the first year, LEO Fellows also participate in a one-credit course, Introduction to Legal Analysis and Methods.
+In subsequent semesters, students are offered other opportunities to hone skills to succeed in law school and pass the bar exam.